Healthwatch Manager - Tracey Allan-Jones

 Ellen’s role will be to work with Rutland’s community to further volunteer engagement and support volunteers, as well as signposting and outreach activities.

-Prior to working with Healthwatch, and after graduating, Ellen worked within the National Fostering Agency as a residential care worker for young people with autism, here she provided personal and educational care for young people aged 11 to 19.
+Prior to working with Healthwatch, and after graduating, Ellen worked as a residential care worker for young people with autism.

 Ellen has volunteered within young people’s services over the years, she is undertaking a diploma in residential care and has worked with young people on the autistic spectrum.
-She continues to work for a local Special School along with her Healthwatch role to ensure she is never out of touch with a community of people she cares so much for.
+She continues to work for a local specialist school along with her Healthwatch role to ensure she is never out of touch with a community of people she cares so much for.